zynayumi/libzynayumi/README.md

   - 1: MonoUpArp, create arpegio with all pressed keys, going from lowest to highest pitch.
   - 2: MonoDownArp, like UpArp but goes from higest to lowest pitch.
-  - 3: MonoRndArp, like UpArp or DownArp but the pitch is randomly selected amongst the pressed keys.
+  - 3: MonoRandArp, like UpArp or DownArp but the pitch is randomly selected amongst the pressed keys.
-  - 4: Poly, alternate between the three voices of the YM2149.
+  - 4: Unison, all voices play the same note.
-  - 5: Unison, all voices play the same note.
+  - 5: UnisonUpArp, like MonoUpArp with all voices in unison.
-  - 6: UnisonUpArp, like MonoUpArp with all voices in unison.
+  - 6: UnisonDownArp, like MonoDownArp with all voices in unison.
-  - 7: UnisonDownArp, like MonoDownArp with all voices in unison.
+  - 7: UnisonRandArp, like MonoRandArp with all voices in unison.
-  - 8: UnisonRndArp, like MonoRndArp with all voices in unison.
+  - 8: Poly, alternate between the three voices of the YM2149.

 - **Tone sync**: whether the phase of the tone oscillator gets reset to *Tone phase* when a new on note is created.